clambin/tado-exporter/README.md

 ## Installation

 Binaries are available on the [release](https://github.com/clambin/tado-exporter/releases) page.
-Docker images are available on [docker hub](https://hub.docker.com/r/clambin/tado-monitor).
+Docker images are available on [ghcr.io](https://github.com/clambin/tado-exporter/pkgs/container/tado-monitor).

 Alternatively, you can clone the repository and build from source: